Liability orders and child maintenance arrears

 Liability orders and council tax arrears

-If you’ve missed payments, the local authority can apply to the court for a liability order seven days after you’ve been issued with a reminder or final demand.
+Your local authority can apply for a liability order seven days after issuing you a reminder or final demand.

 Read our guide to dealing with council tax arrears.